Clay College Diploma Course

 Clay College provides a creative environment to nurture an individual’s development and growth, teaching the combination of knowledge and proficiency in process and technical skills, and the creativity and awareness needed to make great ceramics.

 The syllabus focuses on the teaching of core skills.
 The course runs across a 45 week year, consisting of three 15-week terms.
 Weekdays run from 9am to 5pm.
 Students can expect at least 20 hours contact time with tutors per week.

 We teach a broad range of throwing skills including cylinders, bowls, teapots, collaring in, lids and galleries and throwing large.
 Associated skills include handles, lips, spouts, and making composite forms.
 Handbuilding classes cover various making techniques including slab building, coiling, modelling and mould making and slip casting.

 Practical lessons are integrated with a program of supporting sessions, such as clay, glaze and kiln technology, that provide students with a real breadth of knowledge and experience to reinforce their creative learning.

-Students learn kiln design and building of all types of kilns, and participate in building a kiln at the college.
-They learn kiln maintenance and experience packing and firing a variety of kilns to fire their own work, including electric, gas, soda and wood kilns.
+Students learn about the design and building of all types of kilns, and participate in building a kiln in the 1st year.
+They learn kiln maintenance and experience packing and firing their own work in a variety of kilns, including electric, gas, soda and wood kilns.

 In glaze technology, students learn about glaze theory and get practical experience testing and developing their own glazes.
 The course covers a range of temperatures and techniques, including earthenware, stoneware, oxidation, reduction and vapour/wood firing.